 It is important that the PCP sign off on the IEP and return it to the designated contact in the school setting.
 Per IDEA, schools are required to provide medically necessary services.
 However, without the PCP's signature, the schools cannot bill for services rendered.
 There is no medical liability or financial loss to the PCP in approving these services.

-For more information on IEPs or the Medicaid School Services Based Program, please contact:
+For more information on IEPs or the Medicaid School Services Based Program, please contact: Medicaid School Based Services Program Manager

-Medicaid School Based Services Program Manager Medical Assistance Division Benefits Bureau Local in Santa Fe (505) 827-6233 or Medicaid School Based Services Program Director Medical Assistance Division Benefits Bureau Local in Santa Fe (505) 827-3199
+Medical Assistance Division Benefits Bureau

+Local in Santa Fe (505) 827-6233 or

+Medicaid School Based Services Program Director Medical Assistance Division Benefits Bureau Local in Santa Fe (505) 827-3199

-Joining or Leaving a Practice
+12. Joining a Practice

-Any practitioner changes (i.e. joining or leaving a practice) must be communicated to the appropriate Molina Healthcare Provider Services Representative.
-These changes take time to complete and should be initiated at least thirty (30) days prior to the actual date of the change.
+Any practitioner changes (i.e. joining or leaving a practice) must be communicated to the appropriate Molina Healthcare Provider Services Representative and should be initiated at least thirty (30) days prior to the actual date of the change.